Contingency Model - Fred Fiedler

 - How precisely the task is defined and how much creative freedom the leader gives to the followers.

-- How much the followers accept the leader's power.
+- How much do the followers accept the leader's power.

 Fiedler believed the situation is favourable when:

-- There is high mutual trust, respect and confidence between leader and followers.
+- There is high mutual trust, respect and confidence between leaders and followers.

 - The task is clear and controllable.